N&G Folding Reflex - Antique and Vintage Cameras

 With:

-• Folding lens hood by N&G.; K1, yellow filter, in case.; K2, yellow filter, in case.; Fitted case by N&G.; Single sheet instructions.
+• Folding lens hood by N&G. K1, yellow filter, in case.
+K2, yellow filter, in case.
+Fitted case by N&G.

 The camera came in two models, the original (later called the Standard) with an f4.5 lens and, in early 1925, a model of slightly different dimensions fitted with an f2.9 or f3.5 lens, called the Special.
 The original was introduced in May 1921.
 Various standard lenses were offered as well as telephotos.

-Some versions of the Standard (? late) have a catch fitted to the rising front which engages at the normal position.
-Price with 3 slides in 1922 was £55.0.0, later this was reduced.
+Some (? late) versions of the Standard have a catch fitted to the rising front which engages at the normal position.
+The price with 3 slides in 1922 was £55.0.0, this was later reduced.

-A small number of cameras were made post-war around 1950.
+A small number of cameras were made, or at least assembled, post-war around 1950.

 References & Notes: